 What is Payments Direction?

-Payments Direction is our cornerstone strategic initiative set up in 2015 to understand the evolving future of payments.
+Payments Direction is our cornerstone strategic initiative to understand the evolving future of payments.
 Through this programme we are working collaboratively with the industry to identify what needs to be done to contribute to and prepare for that future.

 Our vision is to ensure New Zealand has the world’s most progressive payments system while making sure payments are simple and secure for Kiwis.
 Ultimately, we want Kiwis to be able to pay who they want, when they want and how they want.
 Payments Direction is the initiative that will help us achieve that vision.
 And we are proud that New Zealand is one of the few countries around the world where this type of long-term strategic initiative is being led and facilitated by the industry.